 Create a Talend Job

 A Talend Job is where we design our job or perform the transformation.
 Creating a job allows you to use or access the available components such as Connections, Transformations (fields), and outputs.
-So, the Talend Job helps you take input from different sources, perform some operations (transformation), and store it in the desired output on a whole ETL operation.
+So, the Job helps you take input from different sources, perform some operations (transformation), and store it in the desired output on a whole ETL operation.

 How to Create a Talend Job?

 If you have an existing job or prebuilt job, you can import that using the Talend import items option.
-Here, Create folder creates a new folder that helps to divide the jobs.
+Here, the Create folder creates a new folder that helps to divide the jobs.

 Create Job in Talend 1